tashijha2003-dotcom/nhs-hes-admission-outcomes/README.md

 Figure 1 shows the top 15 ethnic categories ranked by mean length of hospital stay.

-Mean length of stay varied across ethnic categories

-Irish (White) and Caribbean (Black or Black British) groups showed higher average lengths of stay

-Differences may reflect variation in age structure, case mix, and admission pathways
+Mean length of stay varied across ethnic categories.
+Irish (White) and Caribbean (Black or Black British) groups showed higher average lengths of stay.
+Differences may reflect variation in age structure, case mix, and admission pathways.

 Emergency Admission Proportion vs Mean Length of Stay

-The relationship between emergency admission proportion and mean length of stay is shown below.
+The relationship between emergency admission proportion and mean length of stay is shown in Figure 2.

-A positive association was observed between higher emergency admission proportions and longer average hospital stays
+A positive association was observed between higher emergency admission proportions and longer average hospital stays.

-Groups with a greater reliance on emergency admissions tended to have increased mean length of stay
+Groups with a greater reliance on emergency admissions tended to have increased mean length of stay.

-This pattern is consistent with higher clinical complexity typically associated with emergency care
+This pattern is consistent with higher clinical complexity typically associated with emergency care.

  **Summary Statistics**

-Mean length of stay ranged approximately from 2.8 to 6.1 days across groups

-Emergency admissions accounted for a high proportion (>95%) of admissions across most ethnic categories
+Mean length of stay ranged approximately from 2.8 to 6.1 days across groups.
+Emergency admissions accounted for a high proportion (>95%) of admissions across most ethnic categories.

-Mean age varied substantially between groups, which may partially explain observed differences in length of stay
+Mean age varied substantially between groups, which may partially explain observed differences in length of stay.

 **Limitations**

 Analysis is based on aggregated data, preventing individual-level inference.

-No adjustment for comorbidities, diagnosis, or socioeconomic factors
+No adjustment for comorbidities, diagnosis, or socioeconomic factors.

-Observed associations are descriptive, not causal
+Observed associations are descriptive, not causal.

 **Conclusion**